How Do I Protect My Land?

 permanently limits a property’s uses in order to protect its conservation values.
 These agreements are not a new concept in property law, as similar agreements have been in force all across the United States since the late 1800’s.
 However, conservation easements were a rarity in Michigan before 1990.
 They are not a rarity any longer, and the Leelanau Conservancy has received over 157 conservation easements since its founding in 1988.

 If you own land with important natural resources, voluntarily donating a conservation easement can be one of the smartest ways to conserve land you love while maintaining your private property rights and realizing significant federal tax benefits.
 Considering the donation of a conservation easement can be a very important part of a comprehensive family estate plan, avoiding potentially contentious disputes among children or other heirs.
+Because a conservation easement conveys the value of development rights to a charitable organization, donors may qualify for a variety of income, property, and estate tax benefits.

 Below is a guidebook for landowners interested in protecting their land and wanting to learn more.